tjvantoll/www.tjvantoll.com/_posts/2016-06-10-emoji-and-coding.md

 And although this started as a bit of a joke, I’ve found emoji to be legitimately valuable in my development work in some cases.
 Why?

-We, as developers, routinely look at large amounts of text—whether it’s code, production logs, commit messages, documentation, or whatever—and Emoji inherently stand out in what is normally a wall of text.
+We, as developers, routinely look at large amounts of text—whether it’s code, production logs, commit messages, documentation, or whatever—and emoji inherently stand out in what is normally a wall of text.
 It’s far easier to pick an emoji out of a list than a random string, and that skimmability can lead to real productivity gains.
 Plus, even if there is no _actual_ productivity gain—using emoji is just plain fun.
 Here are a few of the things I’ve been playing with.

 ## Emoji in comments